-These will consist of a normally exposed image, an underexposed image and an overexposed image.
-This setting is often referred to as AEB, or auto exposure bracketing, and is featured on a great number of cameras – check your manual to figure out where to find it.
+These will consist of a normally-exposed image, an underexposed image, and an overexposed image.
+This setting is often referred to as AEB, or auto exposure bracketing, and is included on many models of camera.
+Check your manual to figure out where to find it.

-When shooting multiple exposures of the same scene, you are going to want to make sure your camera doesn’t move between exposures.
+When shooting multiple exposures of the same scene, you need to ensure your camera doesn’t move between exposures.
 The easiest way to do this is with a tripod.

-Ideally, to eliminate shutter shake (the movement of the camera as you press the button), you will also use a remote release switch, but this isn’t critical.
+To eliminate shutter shake (the movement of the camera as you press the button), you’ll ideally want to also use a remote release switch, but it isn’t critical.

-If a tripod isn’t available, then finding some nearby scenery to rest on will work most of the time, although you can’t always frame the scene how you wish.
+If a tripod isn’t available, then finding some nearby scenery to rest on will work most of the time, although you can’t always frame the scene how you’d like.

 The key part of creating an HDR image is the software processing.
-Merging your images of varying exposure into each other requires some effort on a computer and the use of a dedicated software package.
+Merging images of varying exposure into each other requires some effort on a computer, and the use of a dedicated software package.

-There are a number of options on the market – here’s a quick run through of three of these:
+There are a number of options on the market.
+Here’s a quick run-through of three of them.

-Luminance HDR was the first HDR program I used, and it has the huge advantage over other software of being free.
-It’s also open source, if that sort of thing floats your boat.
+Luminance HDR was the first HDR program I used, and has the huge advantage over other software of being free.
+It’s also open-source, if that sort of thing floats your boat.

-Part of the Nik Software product suite, now owned by Google, HDR Efex is an interesting tool for creating HDR images that is both easy to use and powerful.
+Part of the Nik Software product suite, now owned by Google, HDR Efex is an interesting tool for creating HDR images that’s both power and easy to use.

 Photomatix Pro & Photomatix Essentials

 Photomatix by HDRsoft is the benchmark when it comes to HDR software.
-It’s also the tool that is responsible for those HDR images that most HDR haters get most upset about – those ones that look like someone poured psychedelic paint all over an otherwise perfectly lovely photograph.
+It’s also the tool responsible for the type of images that HDR photography haters get most upset about, the ones that look like someone poured psychedelic paint all over an otherwise lovely shot.

 Shooting for HDR is easy, but there are a couple of things you need to remember.

-Changing the aperture of a camera changes the depth of field of the shot – i.e. what is in focus and what isn’t.
-If you shoot in aperture priority mode, then the aperture will remain fixed, and the camera will vary the shutter speed in order to change the amount of light coming in.
+Changing the aperture of a camera changes the depth of field of the shot: that is, what is in focus and what isn’t.
+If you shoot in aperture priority mode, the aperture will remain fixed, and the camera will vary the shutter speed in order to change the amount of light coming in.

-When there is less light available, we can adjust the ISO rating of our camera to let us continue to capture images at shutter speeds that won’t result in “shaky-cam” affairs.
+When there’s less light available, we can adjust the ISO rating of our camera to let us continue to capture images at shutter speeds that won’t result in “shaky-cam” shots.

-Unfortunately, increasing the ISO of the camera results in increased noise in the image, which comes across as weird pixels, grain or artifacting in the image.
+Unfortunately, increasing the ISO of the camera results in increased noise in the image.
+This comes across as weird pixels, grain, or artifacts in the photo.

-If you have a dusty sensor, you will also find that dust spots, particularly when shooting at higher apertures, can be very troublesome in HDR images.
+If you have a dusty sensor, you’ll also find that dust spots, particularly when shooting at higher apertures, can be very troublesome in HDR images.
 Shooting at lower apertures can help in these situations.

-Because you are shooting multiple exposures of the same image, if the scene you are capturing features a lot of motion then you might find that your end result features weird ghosts.
+Because you’re shooting multiple exposures of the same image, if the scene you’re capturing includes a lot of motion, you might find that your end result features weird “ghosts.”

-This can be partially solved by the use of anti-ghosting options in the HDR software; it is just worth considering when shooting for HDR.
+This can be partially solved by the use of anti-ghosting options in the HDR software, but still needs to be considered when taking the shots.

 That is essentially all you need to know to take your HDR image.
 Now you just need to put your camera in AEB mode, compose the shot, and press the shutter until all the exposures have been captured.
 Next comes the interesting part… the editing.